reframejs/reframe/docs/overview.template.md

 Nowadays, it is more and more used to generate HTML.
 We expect this trend to considerably increase:
-React will increasingly be used for any kind of app that involves a UI, becoming the de-facto universal view library.
+React will increasingly be used for any kind of app that involves a UI, becoming the de facto universal view library.
 The section "The React Future" provides a rationale for that trend.

 Reframe embraces this future by supporting pretty much every type of web apps.